 A 2011 joint commission from Sonic Acts, Kontraste Krems, and Le Groupe de Recherches Musicales (GRM) led to a week-long session in the fabled INA-GRM studios in Paris, during which Keith realized a life-long dream, completing an 80-channel, long-form Musique Concrète work entitled "Rythmes Naturels" utilizing many of the idiosyncratic early-electronic instruments held in the studio's archive.
-In 2015 he completed a second piece for the GRM's yearly "Présences Electroniques" festival, then in 2017 a third, “Coupigny Redactions”, for their “Immersion” festival.
+In 2015 he completed a second piece, “Trilogie d’Erreur” for the GRM's yearly "Présences Electroniques" festival, then in 2017 a third, “Coupigny Redactions”, for their “Immersion” festival.
 These works remain unreleased in a commercial context.

 From 2003 to 2015, he helmed a highly specialized experimental-music distribution company named "Mimaroglu Music," charged with helping labels & artists all over the world with the preparation & dispersion of their tangible music artifacts.
 Prior to this he was the Sales-Manager of noted New England distributor Forced Exposure, for whom he personally penned hundreds of "capsule" descriptions of catalogue new-arrivals.
 After Mimaroglu Music’s dissolution & his relocation to Melbourne in late 2015, Keith started “Broken-Music” in mid-2016.
 In 2019 he will launch a similar service based in Brooklyn.